mzrithm/cs361_assignment_8/README.md

 # BMI & BMR Microservice

-This microservice calculates the BMI, or the BMR and BMI via text file pipelines.
+This microservice calculates the BMI, or the BMR and BMI upon request by the user.

+Requests are made and received via text file pipelines.

 # How to REQUEST Data